LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/johnson-neyman-technique.md

 ![jn-figure](/assets/jn-figure.png)

-- Green area represents a significant relationship between IV and DV.
-  - When wt < 3.69，the effect of hp on mpg is significantly negative.
-  - When wt > 5.90，the effect of hp on mpg is significantly positive.
-  - When 3.69 < wt < 5.90, the effect of hp on mpg is not significant.
+Green area represents a significant relationship between IV and DV: (1) When wt < 3.69，the effect of hp on mpg is significantly negative; (2) When wt > 5.90，the effect of hp on mpg is significantly positive; (3) When 3.69 < wt < 5.90, the effect of hp on mpg is not significant.

 ## 3. Software